tvajjala/tvajjala.github.io/_posts/2024-04-29-shared-nothing-architecture.markdown

 * ScyllaDB embraces a shared-nothing approach that increases throughput and storage capacity as much as 10X that of Cassandra.
 *  Comcast, Medium, Starbucks, Ola Cabs Adopted ScyllaDB to realize order-of-magnitude performance improvements and reduce hardware costs

+#### Why Discord migrated from Cassandra to ScyllaDB

+Cassandra is a LSM Based data store, reads are more expensive than writes.
+Writes are appended to a commit log and written to an in memory structure called a `memtable` that is eventually flushed to disk.
+Reads, however, need to query the `memtable` and potentially multiple SSTables (on-disk files), a more expensive operation.

+Read https://discord.com/blog/how-discord-stores-trillions-of-messages how discord migrated to ScyllaDB to improve performance and lower latency levels.

 #### Reference